 Other resources to consider include the amount of extra time and money that you can spend on things such as video production, editing, customization, etc.

-When you have laid the groundwork to create a successful YouTube channel, you are ready to begin shooting content.
-The content that you create for YouTube should help bring awareness to your product while simultaneously convincing your customers that your product is superior to competitors’ products.
+When you have laid the groundwork to create a successful YouTube channel, you are ready to begin making content.
+The videos you create for YouTube should help bring awareness to your product while simultaneously convincing your customers that your product is superior to competitors’.

-Your audience should be entertained, too, as they want to enjoy their time engaging with your videos or they will quickly jump to the next featured video they see.
+Your audience should be entertained, too, as they want to enjoy their time engaging with your conetnt or they will quickly jump to the next featured video they see.

 Announcement videos consist of a brand making an important update through a video on their channel.
 These types of videos are important to keep your consumers updated on your product, new versions of your product, an upcoming sale, etc.